 Bastyr’s Doctor of Acupuncture program is the first professional doctoral program for acupuncturists, and as such, is designed to train acupuncturists to the highest level of competency.
 Reference our curriculum table for the course schedule, lecture and clinic hours and total contact hours.

 Through quality clinical training and a hands-on curriculum, Bastyr’s experienced faculty equip acupuncturists with the skills and confidence to practice and inform both patients and other providers on the practice of traditional Chinese medicine.
 Expected learning outcomes of graduates can be found in the course catalog.

 Contact an advisor to learn more about the Doctor of Acupuncture program.

 In addition to the prerequisites, applicants who plan to start the program without an awarded bachelor’s degree must also complete the following General Education Requirements:

 Speech Communication or Public Speaking

 For students entering the program without a bachelor's degree, the following are strongly recommended courses to take while completing your general education requirements:

 Chinese Language (Mandarin)

 Want to know which classes fulfill these prerequisites?
-Check these lists:
+Check the General Education Requirements breakdown.

 Interested in completing some prerequisite courses online?
 Learn more about which lower-division courses can be fulfilled through the Alternative Credit Project.